Home » Gluten Free Sugar Cookies – Perfect Cut-Out Cookies

 Baking the Cookies

 For the best texture, these cookies need to be baked until they are a light golden brown underneath and just starting to turn golden around the edges.
-This helps them hold together nicely when you’re decorating them, and also makes for the best texture when you eat them.
-These not designed to be a soft sugar cookie, they’re meant to be crunchy around the edges and just slightly softer in the middle.
+This helps them hold together nicely when you’re decorating them and also makes for the best texture when you eat them.
+These are not designed to be a soft sugar cookie, they’re meant to be crunchy around the edges and just slightly softer in the middle.

-The exact amount of time that you’ll need to bake your cookies for will vary based on a few things –
+The exact amount of time that you’ll need to bake your cookies will vary based on a few things –

 The shape of your cookies – If your cookie cutter has smaller, more detailed/finer areas, those will brown faster than the rest of the cookie.
 Keep a close eye on them during the last few minutes of baking to make sure those parts don’t brown too much.